 Corrosion is the deterioration of a material due to chemical interaction with its environment.
-It is natural process in which metals convert its structure into a more chemically-stable form such as oxides, hydroxides, or sulfides.
+It is a natural process in which metals convert their structure into a more chemically-stable form, such as oxides, hydroxides, or sulfides.
 The consequences of corrosion are all too common.
 Familiar examples include the rusting of automotive body panels and pipings and many tools.
-Corrosion is usually a negative phenomenon, since it is associated with mechanical failure of an object.
+Corrosion is usually a negative phenomenon since it is associated with the mechanical failure of an object.
 Metal atoms are removed from a structural element until it fails, or oxides build up inside a pipe until it is plugged.
-All metals and alloys are subject to corrosion.
-Even the noble metals, such as gold, are subject to corrosive attack in some environments.
+All metals and alloys are subject to corrosion, and even noble metals, such as gold, are subject to corrosive attack in some environments.

-Most metals are not thermodynamically stable in the metallic form; they want to corrode and revert to the more stable forms that are normally found in ores, such as oxides.
-Corrosion can also occur in materials other than metals, such as ceramics or polymers, although in this context, the term “degradation” is more common.
-Ceramic materials are relatively resistant to deterioration, which usually occurs at elevated temperatures or in rather extreme environments.
+Most metals are not thermodynamically stable in the metallic form; they want to corrode and revert to the more stable forms normally found in ores, such as oxides.
+Corrosion can also occur in materials other than metals, such as ceramics or polymers, although “degradation” is more common in this context.
+Ceramic materials are relatively resistant to deterioration, usually at elevated temperatures or in extreme environments.
 The process is frequently also called corrosion.
 For polymers, mechanisms and consequences differ from those for metals and ceramics, and the term degradation is most frequently used.
-Corrosion degrades the useful properties of materials and structures including strength, appearance and permeability to liquids and gases.
+Corrosion degrades the useful properties of materials and structures, including strength, appearance, and permeability to liquids and gases.

-Corrosion is electrochemical in nature because the corrosive chemical reactions involve a transfer of charge.
-The chemistry of corrosion is quite complex but it may be considered essentially as an electrochemical phenomenon.
-The metal ions go into solution causing the metal to become negatively charged with respect to the electrolyte.
+Corrosion is electrochemical in nature because corrosive chemical reactions involve a transfer of charge.
+The chemistry of corrosion is quite complex, but it may be considered an electrochemical phenomenon essentially.
+The metal ions go into the solution, causing the metal to become negatively charged with respect to the electrolyte.
 The difference in the charge causes a potential to develop and produces a voltage between the electrolyte and the metal.

-Corrosion, as a natural and persistent process, also involves unintended deterioration of metals sometimes with disastrous outcomes.
+Corrosion, as a natural and persistent process, also involves the unintended deterioration of metals, sometimes with disastrous outcomes.
 How big is the corrosion problem?
 The problem of metallic corrosion is significant.
-In economic terms, it has been estimated that approximately 5% of an industrialized nation’s income is spent on corrosion prevention and the maintenance or replacement of products lost or contaminated as a result of corrosion reactions.
+In economic terms, it has been estimated that approximately 5% of an industrialized nation’s income is spent on corrosion prevention and the maintenance or replacement of products lost or contaminated due to corrosion reactions.

 Corrosion is of primary concern in nuclear reactor plants.
 Corrosion occurs continuously throughout the reactor plant, and every metal is subject to it.
 Even though this corrosion cannot be eliminated, it can be controlled.

-There are metals, that exhibit a passivity to corrosion.
+Some metals exhibit a passivity to corrosion.
 Passivity is the characteristic of a metal exhibited when that metal does not become active in the corrosion reaction.
-Passivation is natural process of the buildup of a stable, tenacious layer of metal oxide or protective barrier on the surface of the metal that acts as a barrier separating the metal surface from the environment.
+Passivation is a natural process of the buildup of a stable, tenacious layer of metal oxide or protective barrier on the surface of the metal that acts as a barrier separating the metal surface from the environment.
 Passivity decreases or stops the corrosion process because of the formation of the layer.
 Fortunately, from an engineering standpoint, the metals most susceptible to this kind of behavior are the common engineering and structural materials, including iron, nickel, silicon, chromium, titanium, and alloys containing these metals.

-For example, stainless steel owes its corrosion-resistant properties to the formation of a self-healing passive surface film.
-For passivation to occur and remain stable, the Fe-Cr alloy must have a minimum chromium content of about 10.5% by weight, above which passivity can occur and below which it is impossible.
+For example, stainless steel owes its corrosion-resistant properties to forming a self-healing passive surface film.
+For passivation to occur and remain stable, the Fe-Cr alloy must have a minimum chromium content of about 10.5% by weight, above which passivity can occur and below is impossible.
 Once the surface is cleaned and the bulk composition of the stainless steel is exposed to air, the passive film forms immediately.

 Forms of Corrosion

-During metal corrosion, the areas over which the anodic and cathodic reactions occur can vary greatly.
+The areas where the anodic and cathodic reactions occur can vary greatly during metal corrosion.
 Corrosion can come in different forms and grow at different rates.
-This results in various forms of corrosion such as uniform attack, pitting, and crevice corrosion.
-The problem is that many forms of corrosion exist and each is caused by different reasons and undergoes different mechanisms.
-Moreover, each form of corrosion has its own special mechanism, which can be quite complex in some cases.
-This is especially problematic when two or more types of corrosion take place simultaneously.
+This results in various forms of corrosion, such as a uniform attack, pitting, and crevice corrosion.
+The problem is that many forms of corrosion exist, and each is caused by different reasons and undergoes different mechanisms.
+Moreover, each form of corrosion has its special mechanism, which can be quite complex in some cases.
+This is especially problematic when two or more corrosion types occur simultaneously.

 In the following section, we will briefly describe the most common forms of corrosion.
 They are basically divided into two subcategories: general (uniform) and localized form of corrosion.

 - General Corrosion.
 General corrosion, also known as uniform corrosion, is a form of corrosion that affects the entire surface of the metal, whereas other forms affect a specific spot or portion.
-This type of corrosion is commonly observed in pure metals which are metallurgical and compositionally uniform.
+This type of corrosion is commonly observed in pure metals, which are metallurgical and compositionally uniform.
 It is a very slow reaction that is fairly evenly distributed over the entire metal surface exposed to any circulating water.
-The fact that it affects a fairly large area of the metal makes it much easier to detect, and hence much less severe than localized corrosion.
-The problem with general corrosion is that it results in a large volume of oxides that tend to attach themselves to the heat transfer surfaces and affect the efficiency of the system.
+It affects a fairly large area of the metal, making it much easier to detect and hence much less severe than localized corrosion.
+The problem with general corrosion is that it results in a large volume of oxides that tend to attach themselves to the heat transfer surfaces and affect the system’s efficiency.

 - Localized Corrosion.
-In localized corrosion there is an intense at tack at localized sites on the surface of a component while the rest of the surface is corroding at much lower rate.
-Localized corrosion takes place when corrosion works with other destructive processes such as stress, fatigue, erosion, and other forms of chemical attack.
+In localized corrosion, there is an intense attack at localized sites on the surface of a component while the rest of the surface is corroding at a much lower rate.
+Localized corrosion occurs when corrosion works with other destructive processes such as stress, fatigue, erosion, and other forms of a chemical attack.

 General corrosion, also known as uniform corrosion, is a form of corrosion that affects the entire surface of the metal, whereas other forms affect a specific spot or portion.
 It is the most common form of corrosion.
-This type of corrosion is commonly observed in pure metals which are metallurgical and compositionally uniform.
-Weathering steels, magnesium alloys, zinc alloys, and copper alloys are examples of materials that typically exhibit general corrosion.
-Passive materials, such as stainless steels, aluminum alloys, or nickelchromium alloys are generally subject to localized corrosion.
+This type of corrosion is commonly observed in pure metals, which are metallurgical and compositionally uniform.
+Weathering steels, magnesium alloys, zinc alloys, and copper alloys are materials typically exhibiting general corrosion.
+Passive materials, such as stainless steel, aluminum alloys, or nickel-chromium alloys, are generally subject to localized corrosion.

 It is a very slow reaction that is fairly evenly distributed over the entire metal surface exposed to any circulating water.
-The fact that it affects a fairly large area of the metal makes it much easier to detect, and hence much less severe than localized corrosion.
-The problem with general corrosion is that it results in a large volume of oxides that tend to attach themselves to the heat transfer surfaces and affect the efficiency of the system.
+It affects a fairly large area of the metal, making it much easier to detect and hence much less severe than localized corrosion.
+The problem with general corrosion is that it results in a large volume of oxides that tend to attach themselves to the heat transfer surfaces and affect the system’s efficiency.

 General Corrosion – Protection